passcert-project/random-password-generator/README.md

 ## Compiling
 ### Using the Makefile
-Having the compiler executable in the same folder as this repository, makes it possible to simply use
+Having the jasmin(#https://github.com/jasmin-lang/jasmin) repo next to this one, makes it possible to simply use

 ```bash
 make